LTUC/amman-dotnet-401d2/Curriculum/Class10/Resources/STACKSQUEUES.md

 ### Pop O(1)

-Popping a node off of a stack the action of removing a node from the top.
+Popping a node off a stack the action of removing a node from the top.
-When conducting a `Pop`, the `Top` node will be re-assigned to the node that lives below and the `Top` node is returned back to the user.
+When conducting a `Pop`, the `Top` node will be re-assigned to the node that lives below and the `Top` node is returned to the user.

 Let's try and `Pop` off `Node5` from the stack.
 Here is a visual of the current state of our stack: